jfrog/artifactory-docker-examples/README.md

 #### Using Different Databases
 Artifactory can run with other databases.
 For more details on supported databases and how to set them up for use with Artifactory, please refer to [Changing the Database][8] in the JFrog Artifactory Use Guide.

+---
 ### Examples
-Here is a list of the included examples in this project.
+Below is a list of included examples.
 You are welcome to contribute.

+---
 #### Artifactory Pro and HA

 ##### Artifactory Pro with PostgreSQL
 `examples/artifactory-pro-postgresql.yml`